Prostate Cancer, Advanced or Metastatic (cont.)

 IN THIS ARTICLE

 Prostate cancer is a common cancer affecting older men.
-About 17 out of 100 men living in the United States will get prostate cancer.
-Out of these 17 men, 3 will die of prostate cancer.
-This means that 97 out of 100 men will die from something other than prostate cancer.1
+About 16 out of 100 men in the United States will get prostate cancer, but only 3 will die because of it.
+That means about 97 out of 100 men will die of something other than prostate cancer.1

 It usually is a very slow-growing cancer that takes years to grow large enough to cause any symptoms.
 In some men, it never does cause problems.
 Sometimes, though, it grows quickly and may cause complications or death.